Books Set in Eastern Europe & Russia

 The fall of the USSR, in 1991, lead to the creation of more than a dozen new nation-states, and the names and borders of countries in this region have continued to shift and change over the past several decades.
 Although it’s easy to lump these countries together because of their shared history, the truth is that they are extremely diverse, and we are excited to explore their unique cultures through this month’s books.

 Depending on the context – geographical, political, cultural, or historical – you’ll find various answers as to which countries are classified as “Eastern Europe.”
-In this region, there are numerous countries, like Russia, that straddle the border between Europe and Asia.
+In this region, some countries, like Russia, straddle the border between Europe and Asia.
 Additionally, there are numerous countries on the European continent that are considered part of the Middle East from a geo-political perspective.
-We will be reading books set in the Middle East another month for the Book Voyage Challenge, so we have not included those countries on this month’s list.
+We will be reading books set in the Middle East for another month for the Book Voyage Challenge, so we have not included those countries on this month’s list.

 For purposes of this reading challenge, we consider Eastern Europe to include the following: Russia, Estonia, Latvia, Lithuania, Poland, Belarus, Czechia (formerly known as the Czech Republic), Slovakia, Slovenia, Ukraine, Hungary, Romania, Moldova, Croatia, Bosnia & Herzegovina, Serbia, Montenegro, Kosovo, Bulgaria, Albania, North Macedonia, mainland Greece (the Greek Islands are included with our Island Books), Georgia, Chechnya, Armenia, and Azerbaijan.